Launching on Kickstarter · Fall 2026

 Fifteen years of grudges.

 Hi — I'm Milan, from Bonn, Germany.
-Fifteen years in tech (Head of Engineering, CTO, the usual collection of titles) writing down absurd meeting moments my wife refused to believe.
-Eventually I had too many for a notebook.
-So I started drawing them.
+Fifteen years in tech (Head of Engineering, CTO, the usual collection of titles) writing down the absurd meeting moments piling up around me.
+My wife — a customer success team lead with her own deep archive of corporate insanity — has been behind this from the very first scribble, and soon enough she was adding her own stories to the pile.
+Once we had too many for a notebook, I started drawing them.

 Now my wife and I play the result on weekends and laugh harder than we probably should.
 Every card is designed and illustrated by me — iPad and Photoshop, with a Higgsfield assist and a lot of manual cleanup so all 166 demons share a face, a vibe, and one tiny visual joke per card.
 Good luck spotting them all.